north2arctic/north2arctic.github.io/_pages/about.md

 ## Why are we going on this journey?

 We are excited to do a long wilderness trip together!
 It has beeen a dream for both of us since before we met and has become a joint dream since.
 We have both gone on many wilderness adventures before, some together, and some by ourselves - but nothing on this scale.
-We backpacked across Alaska's Wrangell - St. Elias National Park in 2019 and cambe back home with the dream of returning to Alaska!
-Although initially we had planned to hike the Andes through the Greater Patagonia Trail, COVID changed plans and instead we stared looking for an adventure closer to our home, Seattle.
+We backpacked across Alaska's Wrangell - St. Elias National Park in 2019 and came back home with the dream of returning to Alaska!

 ## Are we prepared?